derekhubbard/git_inspect/README.md

 # GitInspect
-GitInspect is an Elixir application to retrieve data from Github and then allow the user to query data and inspect it in interesting ways.
+GitInspect is an Elixir application for retrieving data from Github and then analyzing it in interesting ways.

 ## Installation
 GitInspect is an Elixir application.
 Elixir and the Erlang VM will need to be installed to run GitInspect locally.